Sensirion/embedded-uart-sps/README.md

 # embedded-uart-sps
-This repository contains the embedded driver sources for Sensirion's SPS product line.
+This repository contains the embedded UART driver sources for Sensirion's SPS product line.

 ## Clone this repository